Terragg/Extended-Storage-Extended/README.md

 ## Contents ##
 ------

-There is a limit to Steam description readibility and size.
-The breakdown or what building does what is availible online at:
+There is a limit to Steam description readability and size.
+The breakdown or what building does what is available online at:

    https://github.com/Terragg/Extended-Storage-Extended/blob/master/Docs/Contents.md